 I’ve heard many say they would rather have their camera stolen than have their precious travel photos erased permanently.
 In order to prevent this from happening there are a number of methods to back-up, store and showcase your amazing shots.
 It’s one thing to just have your photos backed up on-line or on a portable hard-drive, but it’s also worth considering ways in which you can share your photos in a more engaging way than just clicking through photo viewing software on your computer.
 The following are some suggestions worth considering:

 Protecting your travel photos on-line is essential.
 You can have your photos backed up on as many hard-drives as possible but what if there is a fire in your house or one, two or three of the drives malfunctions?
 It may sound like a bit of a pipe-dream but I personally know people who have been diligent backpacking up their photos that have lost everything through a series of unfortunate events.
-I personally recommend using Smug Mug and Flickr.
+I personally recommend using Smug Mug.
 Both companies offer unlimited storage capacity and also have excellent features that allows you to show and share your photos with others on popular social media platforms and websites.

 Portable Hard Drive